 This Christmas was the first anniversary of the death of pop star and esteemed singer-songwriter George Michael, who passed away on Christmas Day 2016.
 As a tribute to his song-writing talent and philanthropic work we have taken one of his most famous tracks as inspiration for language learners.
 Careless Whisper contains many interesting phrases that are useful to English language students, so let’s consider this classic song and use George’s clever and evocative lyrics to help EFL learners get to grips with some new vocabulary and expressions.
 Continue reading

 Are you enjoying the cold snap?
-With the thermometer diving towards zero across the UK and Christmas just around the corner, it’s time to think about winter weather vocabulary.
+With the thermometer diving towards zero across the UK, it’s time to think about winter weather vocabulary.
 There are many ways to describe a cold day – certainly useful when living in a northern climate!
 From cool to chilly to freezing, whether the wind is breezy, blustery or gale-force – with or without a downpour – cold weather vocabulary is always handy at this time of year.
 Read on to explore the English vocabulary you need to talk about the cold weather.
 Continue reading